Gamma-based clustering via ordered means with application to gene-expression analysis: Count data

 \section{Count data}

-Microarray technology naturally leads to continuous measurements of gene expression, as modeled in Section~2, but technological advances allow investigators essentially to count the number of copies of each molecule of interest in each sample (e.g., Mortazavi {\em et al.} 2008).
-Poisson distributions are central in the analysis of such data (e.g., Marioni {\em et al.} 2008), and gamma ranking extends readily to this case.
+Microarray technology naturally leads to continuous measurements of gene expression, as modeled in Section~\ref{sec2}, but technological advances allow investigators essentially to count the number of copies of each molecule of interest in each sample [e.g., \citet{mo08}].
+Poisson distributions are central in the analysis of such data [e.g., \citet{rna08}], and gamma ranking extends readily to this case.

-Briefly, data at each gene (or tag) is a vector $x_g=(x_{g,1}, \ldots, x_{g,n})$ as before, but $x_{g,i}$ is now a count from the $i$th {\em library} (rather than an expression level on the $i$th microarray).
+Briefly, data at each gene (or tag) is a vector $x_g=(x_{g,1}, \ldots, x_{g,n})$ as before, but $x_{g,i}$ is now a count from the $i$th \textit{library} (rather than an expression level on the $i$th microarray).
 There may be replicate libraries within a given cellular state, and comparisons of interest may be between different cellular states.
-Library sizes $\{N_i \}$, say, are additional but known design parameters.
+Library sizes~$\{N_i \}$, say, are additional but known design parameters.
 Important parameters are expected counts relative to some common library size.
-Adopting the notation from Section~2, a cluster of libraries $\sigma(\eta,k)$ may share their size-adjusted expected values, and so for any $i \in \sigma(\eta, k)$ the observed count $x_{g,i}$ arises from the Poisson distribution with mean $N_i \mu_k$.
-Further, the structure $\eta$ on test puts an ordering constraint $\mu_1 < \mu_2 \ldots < \mu_{K_\eta} $ on these latent expectations.
+Adopting the notation from Section~\ref{sec2}, a~cluster of libraries $\sigma(\eta,k)$ may share their size-adjusted expected values, and so for any $i \in\sigma(\eta, k)$ the observed count $x_{g,i}$ arises from the Poisson distribution with mean $N_i \mu_k$.
+Further, the structure $\eta$ on test puts an ordering constraint $\mu_1 < \mu_2 <\cdots< \mu_{K_\eta} $ on these latent expectations.
 The key is to integrate away these latent expected values using a conjugate gamma prior, but conditionally on the ordering.
 Prior to conditioning, the $\mu_k$'s are independent and identical gamma variables with (integer) shape $\alpha_0$ and rate $\alpha_0 \nu_0$.
-Then, analogously to Theorem~2, the predictive distribution for the vector of conditionally Poisson responses is:
+Then, analogously to Theorem~\ref{theo2}, the predictive distribution for the vector of conditionally Poisson responses is

 where

 with the $Z_k$'s mutually independent gamma-distributed random variables with (gene-specific) shapes $a_k = \alpha_0 + s_{g,k}$ and rates $\lambda_k = \alpha_0 \nu_0 + n_{k}$.
 In~(\ref{eq:pg}), the normalizing constant is